ROM-builders/temporary/Instructions for developers.md

 up out/target/product/joyeuse/*.zip
 ```
 ##### 9. All these steps should be inside build_rom.sh script like [this](https://github.com/nekoshirro/ROM-Builders_CI/blob/main/build_rom.sh).
-##### 10. If you want to update you device, kernel or vendor trees and learn more how to build ROMS and modify it according to your need, please chec>
+##### 10. If you want to update you device, kernel or vendor trees and learn more how to build ROMS and modify it according to your need, please check before build
 https://github.com/AliHasan7671/guides/commit/33361bb2c78af01426350ef21167d742f44481fd
 ##### 11. You can use this repository as a standard reference and edit things according to your device, ROM, and needs